DBecker7/QuantQual/QuantQual.md

 ## Putting it all together

 1. Get data
-    - Data cleaning is the hardest part.
+    - Data cleaning is the hardest part.\newline
 2. Plot data
-    - If you haven't plotted it, you're doing it wrong.
+    - If you haven't plotted it, you're doing it wrong.\newline
-3. Fit model
+3. Fit model\newline
 4. Check model
     - If you haven't plotted it, you're doing it wrong.